jordanburger22/gunkustom-data-entry-test/variant.md

 # AR-15 Gun Parts Compatibility Matrix

-This document provides compatibility matrices and example specifications for AR-15 gun parts, supporting an app for compatibility checking and price comparison using affiliate links, without carrying inventory.
-Each of the 37 variant models is detailed with a matrix of all interactions (direct and as subparts) and an example JSON object containing validated compatibility fields (e.g., diameters, caliber) and customer-relevant specs (e.g., material, weight, finish) to inform users comprehensively.
-Fields are optional to avoid errors, and checks use direct comparisons (e.g., `handguard.innerDiameter >= barrel.outerDiameterAtGasPort`).
-Composite parts include subparts via `includedParts` (group names, e.g., `["AR15BarrelGroup"]`) and are tagged for primary searches (e.g., `["UpperReceiver"]`).
-Each variant model includes an empty `vendor` array for future affiliate links.
+This document outlines compatibility matrices and example specifications for AR-15 gun parts, designed to support an app for compatibility checking and price comparison via affiliate links, without holding inventory.
+It covers 37 variant models, split into upper receiver (17) and lower receiver (20) groups.
+Each model includes:

+- **Compatibility Matrix**: Lists all interactions (as Model A and Model B) with direct comparison checks (e.g., `pinDiameter === triggerPinDiameter`).
+- **Example JSON Object**: Includes validated compatibility fields (e.g., diameters, calibers), customer-relevant specs (e.g., material, weight, finish), and a `groupId` referencing the corresponding group model/schema (e.g., `AR15UpperReceiverGroup` or `AR15LowerReceiverGroup`).
+All fields are optional to prevent errors.

+Composite parts use `includedParts` (e.g., `["AR15BarrelGroup"]`) to denote subparts, and `categoryTags` (e.g., `["UpperReceiver"]`) aid primary searches.
+An empty `vendor` array is included for future affiliate links.

+---

 ## AR15Handguard
 ### Compatibility Matrix